hack-shack/glowfire/README.md

 pygame-gui has useful documentation within its source code.
 pygame-gui source code is in beepy-sdk/src/pygame_gui/pygame_gui/

-candLED and tracstar have GUI controls with attached events.
+Examine candLED if you are interested in working with controls.
-Examine these if you are interested in working with controls.
+tracstar also has GUI controls with attached events.
 tracstar and audio apps will crash if no USB sound card is attached.

 # Run snakewm on your desktop computer